What you need to know about legal status of Cannabis

 Legal status of Cannabis – With the Government proposing new changes to the legal status of cannabis, many of us are wondering what to think and how it will affect us, our families and communities.
 A new Health Canada survey sought to obtain detailed information about the knowledge, attitudes and behaviours of Canadians who use cannabis for non-medical and medical purposes and the perceptions of non-users.
 Here are some interesting insights from the survey.

 Perceptions on benefits and harms.
 About half of all respondents indicated that they believe that cannabis has a positive effect on mood, creativity, anxiety and sleep.
 On the other hand, some people indicated that cannabis had a negative effect on motivation, memory, concentration, attention and thinking and decision-making.
 More than 70% of respondents thought that using cannabis could be habit forming.
 Research shows that THC in cannabis causes an increase in levels of dopamine, the pleasure chemical, in the brain, motivating people to keep using it.
+If you are intersted in where to purchase good quality cannabis, you should do your research into something like where to buy weed online.
+This way, you are not committing to anything before fully understanding what you are purchasing.
 In fact, it’s estimated that 9% of cannabis users will develop an addiction to it — a figure that rises with daily use and among people who start using as teenagers.

 Opinions on using and driving.
 4 out of 10 respondents who said that they had used cannabis in the past 12 months also said that they had driven within 2 hours of using cannabis.
 Cannabis can impair the skills needed to drive safely and perform other high-speed activities like skiing, biking and skateboarding.
 Participating in any of these activities while impaired can result in accidents that can cause serious injuries, even death.